davt3r/Threads-app/README.md

 👉 **Middleware, API Actions, and Authorization**: Utilize middleware, API actions, and authorization for robust application security.

 👉 **Next.js Layout Route Groups**: New Next.js layout route groups for efficient routing.

-👉 **Data Validation with Zod**: Data integrity with data validation using Zod.

 👉 **Form Management with React Hook Form**: Efficient management of forms with React Hook Form for a streamlined user input experience.